YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 ZLNOOBJECT, No object module was produced

 Run Time Error: This indicates that a run-time compile specified a NOOBJECT qualifier.
-This can be accomplished with a ZLINK qualifier or by setting $ZCOMPILE to a qualifier string that GT.M uses for auto-ZLINKs or ZLINKs with no qualifiers.
+This can be accomplished with a ZLINK qualifier or by setting $ZCOMPILE to a qualifier string that YottaDB uses for auto-ZLINKs or ZLINKs with no qualifiers.

 Action: Remove the NOOBJECT qualifier.